 Trapping and removing animals rarely if ever solves problems with wildlife.
 Even in studies where all the foxes were trapped out of an area, others from the surrounding area quickly moved into the vacated niche.
 In addition, trapping often leads to starving young being left behind.
 It's much more effective to exclude wild animals from where they're not wanted rather than trying to remove all animals that may be attracted to a good food source or den/nest site.

-Find out more information at humanesociety.org/foxes.
+For more information, visit humaneworld.org/foxes.